rtc-book/D1/README.md

 You're up and running!

+## Configuring your myRIO

+Your myRIO should have the following configuration:

+- Firmware Version: 7.0.0f0
+- Operating System: NI Linux Real-Time ARMv7-A 4.14.87-rt49-cg-7.0.0f0-xilinx-zynq-189

+You can check your myRIO software with the following process:

+1. Open the NI MAX app.
+2. Navigate to and select `Remote Systems` → `<name of your myRIO>`.
+3. Your Firmware Version and Operating System should be listed under `System Settings`.

+If your Firmware Version or Operating System is not as shown above, proceed to update them, as follows.

+### Updating the myRIO Operating System

+Still in NI MAX, expand your device under `Remote Systems` to reveal `Software`, and select it.
+Click `Add/Remove Software` (enter password).
+The LabVIEW Real-Time 19.0.0 software should be recommended.
+Proceed with the installation.

+### Updating the myRIO Firmware

+Still in NI MAX, select your device under `Remote Systems`.
+In the `System Settings`, click the button `Update Firmware`.
+Navigate to `C:\Program Files (x86)\National Instruments\Shared\Firmware\cRIO\762F`, select the file `myRIO-1900_7.0.0.cfg`, and click `Open`.
+Proceed with `Begin Update` and follow the instructions.

 ## Configuring your VM (optional)

 There are many configuration options for your VM in VirtualBox, accessible in the app through `Settings`, which are [documented here](https://www.virtualbox.org/manual/ch03.html).